-Sherry Barry: In Remission From Stage 3 Breast Cancer Since 2008
+Five Years in Remission From Stage 3 Breast Cancer

 People come to Hope4Cancer from a variety of circumstances but with a single purpose – to find the hope they need in their battle against cancer.
 Some people reach out to us after they have tried everything, while a smaller number reach out at the very beginning.
 Then there are those who have benefited from conventional treatment but are under no illusion of the future ahead of them if they do not take proactive action.
 Sherry was one of the latter.

 When Sherry Barry was diagnosed with Stage 3 Breast Cancer (HER2 Positive Ductal Carcinoma), she initially chose to go through surgery and chemotherapy.
 As she recovered from the shock of the diagnosis and underwent her therapy, it struck her to talk to her old time friend, Dr. Jimenez’s wife, Marcy.
 She had heard about Dr. Jimenez’s reputation as a well-known alternative cancer physician, and reached out for some direction on what to do next.

 She was determined not to let the cancer come back, at the same time she did not want to have to suffer through the serious quality of life issues that she had heard were common place for people going through long term adjuvant hormone therapy, as they tried to keep the cancer at bay.
 She decided instead to embrace Hope4Cancer’s treatments completely and immediately.

 WHERE THE PRICE OF SUCCESS IS FAILURE.
 The use of adjuvant chemotherapy over long periods of time can destroy quality of life without yielding any tangible results.